clearlinux/clear-linux-documentation/source/tutorials/openfaas.rst

 a pictures, which invokes a function to do image classification and outputs the result.

-We will use the `OpenVINO Deep Learning Deployment Toolkit (DLDT)
+We will use the `OpenVINO™ toolkit - Deep Learning Deployment Toolkit (DLDT)
 <https://software.intel.com/en-us/openvino-toolkit/>`_ to do the image
 inference.
 As inference development is not the focus of this example, we will just use the built-in sample "`classification_sample_async